luvnft/bitcoinr/_pages/about.md

 #### 3. Accept crypto donations

-Tell us if your community accepts Bitcoin donations, and we will display the public address for the corresponding run
+Tell us if your community accepts Bitcoin donations, and we will display the public address on the corresponding run

 ## Join us 🙏 💪